The Benefits Of Product Placement Don't End After Airing

 Seeing a brand in your favorite television show in an organic product placement is proven to affect buyer's decisions and opinions of that brand.
 In fact, 51% of consumers admit to purchasing product after seeing it in a TV show or movie.
 That's a tremendous number of people who are influenced to purchase not through traditional advertising - but through the brand being embedded in their favored content.

 However, if the brand that is featured just leaves all the work to the subliminal messaging power of product placement, they are missing out on massive untapped potential to increase sales.
-In this blog, we take a look at some of our clients' most successful repurposing of their product placement and how expanding assets into the social sphere can help a brand take full advantage of their product placement strategy.
+In this blog, Hollywood Branded takes a look at 8 ways brands share product placement exposure and provides case study examples on some of our clients' most successful repurposing of their product placements.

 The Eight Best Ways To Expand On Onscreen Exposure Into The Social Universe